ARCHDIOCESE OF WESTMINSTER

 At a Catholic school, Catholic doctrine and practice permeate every aspect of the school’s activity.
-It is essential that the Catholic character of the school’s education is fully supported by all families in the school.
+It is essential that the Catholic character of the school’s education be fully supported by all families in the school.
 All applicants are therefore expected to give their full, unreserved and positive support for the aims and ethos of the school.

 The Governing Body intends to admit up to the school’s published admission number of 90 pupils into the Reception class year.
-Pupils whose 5th birthday falls between 1st September 2017 and 31st August 2018 inclusive are invited to apply for entry for September 2017.
+Pupils whose 5th birthday falls between 1st September 2020 and 31st August 2021 inclusive are invited to apply for entry for September 2020.
 Admission to the school is the direct responsibility of the Governing Body whose admission panel meets in the spring term to consider the applications.

 Please note that admission to the Nursery DOES NOT automatically guarantee a place in reception.

-THIS INFORMATION WILL BE AVAILABLE TO DOWNLOAD FROM THE SCHOOL WEBSITE FOR LARGER FONT
+THIS INFORMATION WILL BE AVAILABLE TO DOWNLOAD FROM THE SCHOOL WEBSITE

 Where more than 90 applications have been received by the published deadline, places will be offered according to the following criteria which are listed in order of priority:

-Catholic looked-after children and previously “ looked after” children, who have been adopted or made subject to child arrangements orders or special guardianship orders.
+- Catholic looked-after children and previously “ looked after” children, who have been adopted or made subject to child arrangements orders or special guardianship orders.

-Other baptised Catholics.
+- Other baptised Catholics.

-Other “looked-after” children and previously “looked after” children, who have been adopted or made subject to child arrangements orders or special guardianship orders.
+- Other “looked-after” children and previously “looked after” children, who have been adopted or made subject to child arrangements orders or special guardianship orders.

-Any other children.
+- Any other children.

 The governors will give top priority to an application within a category where compelling professional evidence is provided at the time of an application of an exceptional social, medical or pastoral need of the child that can only be met at this school.
 Evidence must be provided at the time of application, from a doctor, priest or social worker.